-- Cork – the go-to material for summertime hikes.
-Cork handles conform well to the shape of your hand and don’t absorb moisture.
-It is relatively heavier and pricier, though.
+- Cork – The go-to material for summertime hikes.
+Cork molds well to the shape of your hand and doesn’t absorb moisture.
+It’s relatively heavier and pricier, though.

-- Rubber – rubber is cheaper than cork, but is still quite comfy in the hand.
-They’re also durable and can provide insulation, especially during the colder months.
-They absorb moisture like nobody’s business though, so they might not be the best if you’ve got sweaty hands or are hiking in the summer.
+- Rubber – Rubber is cheaper than cork, but is still quite comfy in the hand.
+It’s also durable and can provide insulation, especially during the colder months.
+Rubber handles absorb moisture like nobody’s business though, so they might not be the best if you’ve got sweaty hands or are hiking in the summer.

 Now that you’re acquainted with the parts of your trekking pole, it’s time to take these bad boys out for a spin…the right way.
-Here are some tips on how to make the most out of your trekking poles:
+Here are some tips on how to use trekking poles to their full advantage:

 Using Your Wrist Straps Right

 Your wrist straps may not look that important at first glance, but don’t be fooled—they actually play a huge part in keeping you safe and secure during your hike.